 (e) Significant injury when cause is known; and

 (6) The department may review any case to ensure it has been properly closed and shall conduct sample reviews to ensure proper closure by the county board.
 The department may reopen any administrative investigation that does not meet the requirements of this rule.
 The county board shall provide any information deemed necessary by the department to close the case.

 (7) The department and the county board shall consider the following criteria when determining whether to close a case:

-(a) Whether sufficient reasonable measures have been taken to ensure the health and safety of any at-risk individual;
+(a) Whether sufficient reasonable measures have been taken to ensure the health and welfare of any at-risk individual;

-(b) Whether a thorough investigation has been conducted consistent with the standards for protocol and non-protocol investigations;
+(b) Whether a thorough administrative investigation has been conducted consistent with the standards set forth in this rule;

 (c) Whether the team, including the county board and provider, collaborated on developing preventive measures to address the causes and contributing factors;